 As a runner, it’s not often that I turn to TikTok for inspiration, but the viral "12-3-30" treadmill workout caught my attention.
-The workout made famous by former actress and social media star, Lauren Giraldo, has been shared more than 2.7 million times on TikTok, with users raving about its benefits.
+The workout made famous by former actress and social media star, Lauren Giraldo, has been shared over 154 million times on TikTok, with users raving about it.

 But what is the 12-3-30 treadmill workout, and what are the benefits?